ncachanosky/econ-lecture-notes/content/econometrics/04_Classical_Model/Section 2.md

 ---
 # Title, summary, and page position.
-linktitle: "The Gauss-Markov Theorem"
+linktitle: "The Classical Model assumptions"
 weight: 2

 # Page metadata.
-title: The Gauss-Markov Theorem
+title: The Classical Model assumptions
 type: book  # Do not modify.
 ---